 GMC Sierra 1500

-As we just revealed that we’ve chosen (after lots of research) a GMC Sierra 1500 ourselves, it should come as no surprise that we think this is the best half-ton pickup truck… for our towing needs.
+After lots of research, we chose a GMC Sierra 1500 ourselves, so it should come as no surprise that we think this is the best half-ton pickup truck… for our towing needs.
 But, it may also be right for you.

 The 2024 GMC Sierra 1500 brings a wide variety of features and styling to the table.
 With powerful engine options and advanced towing technology, the Sierra 1500 competes strongly in the half-ton truck market.
 GMC offers the following engine choices: